-Performance measures Proportion of STI award measure applies to: Managing Director & Chief Executive Officer Other executives Financial measure Minimum 50% yearly market capitalisation appreciation of the Company 34% - Market capitalisation of the Company, measured on a 20-day moving average - 50% Non-financial measures Safety performance 33% - Discovery success of 10 drill holes over 3m@4g/t Au - 15% Discovery success of resources over 30,000oz Au - 15% Pre-agreed individual key performance indicators and critical tasks 33% 20%
+Performance measures Proportion of STI award measure applies to: Managing Director & Chief Executive Officer Other executives Financial measure Minimum 50% yearly market capitalisation appreciation of the Company 20% - Market capitalisation of the Company, measured on a 20-day moving average - 50% Non-financial measures Safety and environmental performance 20% - Delivery of Business Plan and Budgets 50% - Discretionary - Board assessment 10% - Discovery success of resources over 50,000oz Au - 20% Pre-agreed individual key performance indicators and critical tasks - 30%

-The measures were chosen as they represent the key drivers for the short-term success of the business and provide a framework for delivering long-term value.
+The measures were chosen as they represent the key drivers for the short-term success of the business and provide a framework for delivering long-term value aligned with shareholders.

-The aggregate of the annual STI payments available for executives across the Company is subject to the approval of the Board.
+The annual STI payments available for executives across the Company is subject to the approval of the Board.
 On an annual basis, after consideration of performance against KPI's, the Board, in line with their responsibilities, determine the amount if any, of the short-term incentive to be paid to each executive and in the case of all executives except the Managing Director and Chief Executive Officer, the Board gives due consideration to the recommendations of the Managing Director and Chief Executive Officer in this regard.
-This process usually occurs within three months after the end of each financial year and payments made are delivered as a cash bonus.
+This process usually occurs within three months after the end of each financial year and payments made are made in the subsequent quarter.